Boundary current fluctuations for the half space ASEP and six vertex model: Introduction

 where $F_{GSE}$ and $F_{GOE}$ are the Tracy--Widom GSE and GOE distribution functions, $\Phi$ is the distribution function for a standard Gaussian, and

 Furthermore, if $\rho=\frac{1}{2}+\frac{2^{-2/3}\xi}{n^{1/3}}$ and $t$ is fixed, then

 where $F_{cross}$ is the Baik--Rains crossover distribution. \end{theorem}

 \begin{remark} Our exact formulas apply to the general inhomogeneous half space stochastic six vertex model, and so in principle more general asymptotic results could be obtained, say for periodic parameters.
-We do not pursue the details of this in this paper. \end{remark}
+We do not pursue the details. \end{remark}

 Since we obtain results for the half space stochastic six vertex model, it should in principle be possible to obtain formulas and thus asymptotics for other models obtained from the six vertex model via limits and a procedure known as fusion.
 While many of these models fall into the class of half space Macdonald processes as studied in \cite{IMS22, BBC20}, our work allows for two boundary parameters, both an asymmetry and a density, and so applies to a larger class of models.